 To play back a timecoded cue list, press [Connected Cue Lists] on the Timecode menu and select the cue list which is to be played.
 Then press [Timer Disabled/Enabled] to enable the timecode input.
-Note that the Timer Disabled/Enabled toggle affects all four timecode streams as it is a general timecode switch.
-If you just want to disable a specific timecode stream then set its source to No Timecode at Step 3.

 When you start the timecode source (or press [Play] if using internal timecode), each cue will fire as the timecode matches its programmed time.